koushikc7/DiscordGoogleSearchBot/README.md

 These codes collectively create a Discord bot that can perform Google searches, maintain search history, and retrieve past search history for users.

-DiscordSearchBot is a Discord bot powered by the Google Custom Search API.
-It allows users to perform Google searches directly within Discord and keeps track of their search history for convenient retrieval.